-Are you fed up with exorbitant power bills?
+Are exorbitant power bills killing your buzz?
 Rather than relying on your credit card or savings account to pay your electricity provider, consider changing your power consumption.

 The main offenders

-Energy.gov revealed the main energy-guzzling appliances, listing a range of average wattages for everyday appliances and says you should take into account the usage of each appliance, the wattage and the operating settings when trying to cut down on your electricity bill.
+These energy-guzzling appliances are judged by typical wattage consumption for everyday appliances and the average cost of running them per hour.
+It is important that you take into account the usage of each appliance, the wattage and the operating settings when trying to cut down on your electricity bill.

-However, saving on energy doesn’t mean you have to go without your game console, wear crumpled shirts to work or let your hair dry naturally.
+However, saving on energy doesn’t mean you have to go without your game console, wear crumpled shirts to work or let your hair dry naturally (though these are, of course, options).
 There are ways to use your favourite appliances more efficiently – which in return, will save you money.

 Switch it off